Tal Brody: Later Israeli basketball career (1973–80)

 At the 27-country 1973 Maccabiah Games, dedicated to the 11 Israeli athletes killed in the Munich Massacre at the 1972 Olympics, he was captain of the Israeli basketball team and given the honor of lighting the opening torch.
 He led the national team to a gold medal, as they beat a U.S. team led by Ernie Grunfeld in the finals.

 Brody played for Maccabi Tel Aviv until 1980.
 He won ten Israeli League championships with the team, and six Israel State Cups, in what has been described as a "stellar" and "amazing" career.
 With Maccabi Tel Aviv, he appeared in 81 FIBA European Champions Cup (now called EuroLeague) games, scoring 1,378 points.
 Brody was also selected to the FIBA European Selection (European All-Star Team).
 In the Israeli Super League, Brody scored 4,049 points, in 211 games.

-Brody also played for the senior Israeli National Team, scoring 1,219 points in 78 games.
+Brody also played for the senior Israel national team, scoring 1,219 points in 78 games.
 With that, he played on national basketball teams of both the U.S. and Israel, and served in the armies of both countries.
 When the Israeli Omri Casspi, was drafted in the first round of the 2009 NBA draft, by the Sacramento Kings, to play in the U.S., Brody called it "the completion of a circle".